phunanon/uMod/README.md

 - Auto-Moderation
   - **AI Moderator**: an optional OpenAI-powered moderation feature that times out for five minutes after three strikes
   - **InviteSpam**: auto-timeout users who post invites, and kick those who post invites and ping @everyone
-  - **PingSpam**: auto-timeout users who ping more than one role or user in one message
+  - **PingSpam**: auto-timeout users who ping more than three roles or users in one message
   - **PermaRole**: ensures roles are restored even if somebody leaves and joins
   - **WhitelistChannel**: disables different kinds of auto-moderation for a channel
   - **BlockGifs**: deletes messages with gifs from specified channels